 There are 3 major US federal gambling laws to take note of regarding sports betting—the Professional and Amateur Sports Protection Act (PASPA), Federal Wire Act and the Unlawful Internet Gambling Enforcement Act (UIGEA).
 The Professional and Amateur Sports Protection Act was a federal ban on sports wagering dating back to 1992.
 The ban prohibited 46 states, including New Jersey, from authorizing any sort of state-regulated sports wagering until it was repealed in 2018.

 The Federal Wire Act deals with US-based online sportsbooks.
-It makes it illegal for them to accept wagers, thereby ruling them ineffective.
+It makes it illegal for them to accept wagers across state lines, but the law does not prohibit state regulated online sports betting.
 The Unlawful Internet Gambling Enforcement Act is aimed at banks and other financial institutions and how they process transactions from online gambling destinations.
 This law restricts which payment methods are available to US bettors.
 Together, these 3 American gambling laws make up the legal framework of domestic sports betting.

 State Laws That Affect Sports Betting In New Jersey

 New Jersey enacted laws to allow sports betting at the Atlantic City casinos in 2014, this is what initially got them sued by the US sporting leagues.
 Then Governor Chris Christie and New Jersey lost their case in a lower court system before asking the Supreme Court to review the case.
 Today, New Jersey State assembly law A4111 allows NJ resident over the age of 21 to wager on sports over the internet, at the racetracks, and at the casinos.